wp-plugins/magic-fields-2-toolkit/readme.txt

 Tags: shortcodes, templates, custom fields, post copier Requires at least: 3.6
 Tested up to: 4.1
-Stable tag: 0.5.1
+Stable tag: 0.5.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 A toolkit for the Magic Fields 2 plugin for CMS web design by non programmers.

 == Description ==
-The main objective of this plugin is to transform the [Magic Fields 2](https://wordpress.org/plugins/magic-fields-2/) plugin into something that can be used by a non programmer to CMS do web design.
+The main objective of this toolkit is to transform the [Magic Fields 2](https://wordpress.org/plugins/magic-fields-2/) plugin into something that can be used by a non programmer to do CMS web design.
+With this toolkit you can design your page content using only HTML, CSS and the [toolkit's shortcodes](http://magicfields17.wordpress.com/magic-fields-2-toolkit-0-4-2/#shortcode).
+Using the [toolkit's content templates](http://magicfields17.wordpress.com/magic-fields-2-toolkit-0-4-2/#macros) you can define a reusable template for page contents which can be used to create multiple pages using the page's custom fields to instantiate the template.
 The current features are:

 = Support for coding HTML templates without the need for PHP programming =